MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ```
 ## 4. Reading the data

 The function **lumiR()** supports directly reading of the Illumina Bead Studio toolkit output from version 1 to version 3.
 It can automatically detect the BeadStudio output version/format and create a new *LumiBatch* object for it.
-The **lumiR** function will automatically determine the starting line of the data; columns with header including AVG_Signal and BEAD_STD are required for the LumiBatch object.
+The **lumiR** function will automatically determine the starting line of the data; columns with the header including AVG_Signal and BEAD_STD are required for the LumiBatch object.
 The sample IDs and sample labels are extracted from the column names of the data file.
 After reading the data, **lumiR** will *automatically* initialize the **QC slot** of the LumiBatch object by calling **lumiQ.**

 To read the data, we will start by defining our working directory: